MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 2. Select **Insert file**, and then select whether to insert the file from OneDrive for Business or from a Teams team or channel.
 You can insert an image, still gif, video, or .pdf file.

-    The file is uploaded to OneDrive for Business and appears as a new window in the Dynamics 365 Guides user’s environment.
-The Dynamics 365 Guides user can save the file to their OneDrive for Business folder by selecting the **OneDrive** button in the upper-right corner of the window.
-The file is then saved to a folder called "HoloLens Received Files."
-A link to the file is available in the Teams chat after the call ends.
+    The file appears as a new window in the Dynamics 365 Guides user’s environment.
+At this time, the Dynamics 365 Guides user cannot save the shared file in their own OneDrive for Business folder.

 #### Share a photo from your phone